 This frees you from depending on chord diagrams and other means to learn them.

-Knowing the notes and being able to view them clearly on the fretboard saves you from falling in the pitfall of playing the same chord voicings over and over, which can get boring fast.
+Knowing the notes and being able to view them clearly on the fretboard saves you from the pitfall of playing the same chord voicings over and over, which can get boring fast.

 You will be able to find voicings that are more appropriate in the musical context you’re in.